flyerhq/react-native-keyboard-accessory-view/README.md

 - `spaceBetweenKeyboardAndAccessoryView` (optional) - accepts a number.
 Use to adjust space between the accessory view and the keyboard, when the latter is open.
 Read more [here](#handling-wrong-offsets).

+- `useListenersOnAndroid` (optional) - accepts a boolean.
+By default, Android OS will resize the window when the keyboard is open and accessory view will automatically be positioned above the keyboard.
+This behavior can be amended, so if for some reason accessory view doesn't appear on top of the keyboard, try setting this prop, it will calculate the content height based on a keyboard listener.
+Has no impact on iOS.

 ## License

 [MIT](LICENSE)